 Students can make subject access requests for their own personal data, provided that, in the reasonable opinion of the school, they have sufficient maturity to understand the request they are making (see section Whose Rights? below).
 A student of any age may ask a parent or other representative to make a subject access request on his/her behalf.

 Indeed, while a person with parental responsibility will generally be entitled to make a subject access request on behalf of younger students, the law still considers the information in question to be the child’s: for older students, the parent making the request may need to evidence their child’s authority for the specific request.

 Students aged 12/13 (Y7 and 8) and above are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.

 It should be clearly understood that the rules on subject access are not the sole basis on which information requests are handled.
 Parents may not have a statutory right to information, but they and others will often have a legitimate interest or expectation in receiving certain information about students without their consent.
 The school may consider there are lawful grounds for sharing with or without reference to that student.

 Where the school is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
+Examples, where we do rely on consent, are certain types of use of images and individual school photographs.
 Please be aware however that the school may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.